null-none/grd24/README.md

 # grd24
-A CSS grid framework using Flexbox.
+A CSS grid (responosive) framework using Flexbox.

 ### Install